 - Design, implement, and evaluate comprehensive care models for populations and/or systems and disseminate findings.

-Please note: Executive Nursing (DNP) may be completed fully online, although not all elective options or program prerequisites may be offered online.
+Please note: Executive Nursing (DNP) may be completed fully online, with student practice hours completed within their local practice environment.
 Newly admitted students choosing to complete this program exclusively via UCF online classes may enroll with a reduction in campus-based fees.